murffious/side_apps_monorepo/apps/selfapp/emotions.md

 | **SURPRISE**       | startle, astonishment, confusion/uncertainty                           |

 you can turn this into a DB seed file easily:
+…the next logical step is a UI dictionary for the 5 micro-questions, so your React-Native developer can literally map:

+• SELECT trigger
+• SELECT emotion family
+• SELECT emotion term
+• SELECT impulse
+• TEXT chosen action
+• SELECT inward/outward
 **8 families → sub-terms → synonyms**

 that becomes your “emotion picker” for self-regulation logging.